Skip to content

 It can be accessed directly from the Workspace user interface.

-This will open the Patch Catalog on a new tab in your browser and automatically log you in with Seamless Single Sign-On.
+This will open the Patch Catalog on a new tab in your browser and automatically log you in with Seamless Single Sign-On, and preselect the workspace.

 From here you can either: